 Illinois requires a copy of your actual Michigan certificate.
-They will not accept the 90-day letter as proof of certification.
+They will not accept a letter from Calvin as proof of eligibility for certification.

 Complete these forms: